carrliitos/ecg_classification/README.md

 ## Introduction

-The aim of this project is to develop a classification model for Electrocardiogram (ECG) signals using the ECG-ID Database obtained from the PhysioNet Database website.
-This dataset contains 310 ECG recordings from 90 individuals, providing a rich source of information for analysis.
-The goal is to accurately classify ECG signals, which is crucial for detecting various cardiac conditions.
+The aim of this project is to develop a classification model for Electrocardiogram (ECG) signals using the MIT-BIH Arrhythmia Database obtained from the PhysioNet Database website.

+"The MIT-BIH Arrhythmia Database contains 48 half-hour excerpts of two-channel ambulatory ECG recordings, obtained from 47 subjects studied by the BIH Arrhythmia Laboratory between 1975 and 1979.
+Twenty-three recordings were chosen at random from a set of 4000 24-hour ambulatory ECG recordings collected from a mixed population of inpatients (about 60%) and outpatients (about 40%) at Boston's Beth Israel Hospital; the remaining 25 recordings were selected from the same set to include less common but clinically significant arrhythmias that would not be well-represented in a small random sample.

+The recordings were digitized at 360 samples per second per channel with 11-bit resolution over a 10 mV range.
+Two or more cardiologists independently annotated each record; disagreements were resolved to obtain the computer-readable reference annotations for each beat (approximately 110,000 annotations in all) included with the database." ([link])

 ## Prior Works